fun things to do with kids in boston massachusetts

 Granary Burying Ground – Here’s where Paul Revere, John Hancock, Sam Adams, and the victims of the Boston Massacre are buried.
 Ben Franklin’s parents have a big obelisk, and there’s plenty of family headstones, many decorated with winged death’s heads (a skull and angel wings).
 Don’t miss the grave of Mary Goose, whose stories became popular as Mother Goose.

-First Public School and Ben Franklin Statue – Just nip down School Street to check out the statue of Ben Franklin.
-On this site, in 1635 the Puritans established the first public school in the United States.
-The school later was called Boston Latin School, attended by Ben Franklin, Sam Adams and John Hancock.
+First Public School and Ben Franklin Statue – Just nip down School Street to check out site of the oldest public school in the United States and statue of Ben Franklin.
+A plaque on the sidewalk commemorates the founding of a public school on this site in 1635.
+The school was attended by Ben Franklin, Sam Adams and John Hancock, and was called the Boston Latin School.

 Old South Meeting House - On December 16, 1773, Sam Adams addressed the crowd in the Old South Meeting House.
 At the end of his speech, he said, “This meeting can do nothing more to save the country.”
 This was a signal for everyone to put on disguises and head over to the wharf, where they tossed chests of tea into the harbor, the Boston Tea Party.